FarronF/limerick-council-meetings/meetings/2016/10/18-Community Leisure and Emergency Services Strategic Policy Committee Meeting/Minutes - Community Leisure & Emergency Services SPC - 6th July 2016.md

 Cllr.
 Sheehy asked at the last meeting that the presentation from the Share a Dream

 Foundation would be given to the full Council Meeting.
-This is to be followed up.--- **Item 3:**
+This is to be followed up.
+---
+**Item 3:**

 **Consideration of Draft Fire and Emergency Operations Plan under**